prabhdeep1/GPCSSI-OSINT/README.md

 Let's Begin !!
 Setting up the environment (Linux Operating System)

-Step 1 - Cloning ReconSpider on your linux system.
+Step 1 - Cloning GPCSSI-OSINT on your linux system.

 In order to download GPCSSI-TOOL simply clone the github repository.
 Below is the command which you can use in order to clone GPCSSI-TOOL repository.